AndrewJMart/TheShadeFE/_posts/2025-12-11-The-Great-Migration.md

 ## What Is Next?

-This is the question I hear constantly at work.
+Such is always the question from my mentor Travis (Do You Need A Task? ☠️).
 My next plan is to build a C++ backend using Crow.
 Yes, I am intentionally using C++ for my backend.
 Do not ask me to use Rust.
 I want to turn it into a weekly newsletter system for this site.

 I also want to keep exploring lower level topics like operating systems and compilers.
 I found some great video series on both and plan to implement projects in those areas.